martbetz/martbetz.github.io/dedication.md

 ---
 title: Dedication
-format: page
+format: default
 ---

 <p>
 <font size="5" >

-To a father who died <br>
-of a broken mind, <br>
-and a mother who died <br>
-of a broken heart.
+To a father who died of a broken mind and a mother who died of a broken heart.
 </font>
 </p>